How Real Estate Professionals Could Get Burned by RESPA

 Congress enacted the Real Estate Settlement Procedures Act, commonly referred to as RESPA, to curb unethical practices and consumer abuse in real estate settlement charges.
 Before the law was enacted, consumers were subject to abuses by real estate professionals and closing service providers when it came to the costs they paid to close on their homes.

-Prior to RESPA
+Unnecessary Costs Commonly Billed to Consumers Prior to RESPA

-Unnecessary costs billed to consumers typically included:
+Excessive costs billed to consumers typically included:

-- Kickbacks paid for referrals to closing agents.
+- Kickbacks paid for referrals to closing agents

-- Business arrangements that resulted in charges for sham services of no value.
+- Business arrangements that resulted in charges for sham services of no value

-- Affiliated business arrangements that saw real estate agents refer clients to services they owned fully or partially.
+- Affiliated business arrangements that saw real estate agents refer clients to services they owned fully or partially

-- Undisclosed marketing arrangements between service providers.
+- Undisclosed marketing arrangements between service providers

 Activities Prohibited by RESPA